JeffAbrahamson/hosts/README.md

 * Note that the environment variable PRINTER is important to some things trying to print, especially old-school commandline things (and emacs).

+## Misc notes

+The program `hardinfo` provides a GUI with hardware info.
+There are commandline versions for most or all of what it reports.

+On birdsong, I ran `sudo sensors-detect` to find the module that provides fan info.
+(Does it make the fan work?)

+Running `sensors` provides CPU temperature and fan speed.

+Running `sudo fwts fan` provides a report in `results.log` describing what is discoverable about the fans.
+In my case here (ubuntu 17.10 on birdsong), it doesn't provide much information beyond fan existence.